contiv-experimental/demo/net/README.md

 2. If your servers are behind an http proxy (usually the case in many cisco labs...), you need to do "export http_proxy=<proxy url>" and "export https_proxy=<proxy_url>" in your shell

-3. You will select and use on server to initate installation on all servers in the cluster.
+3. You will select and use on server to initiate installation on all servers in the cluster.
    Please refrain from running install from multiple servers.
 Instead, stick to the same server to initiate installation.